EnriqueInTech/osticket-prereqs/README.md

 <p>
   <strong>16.
 Complete osTicket Setup in the Browser:</strong><br>
   - In the browser, click Continue on the osTicket setup page.<br>
-  - Fill out the required fields on the page, but leave the Database Settings section blank for now; we'll address that shortly.<br>
+  - Fill out the required fields on the page, but leave the Database Settings section blank for now; we'll address that shortly.
+Do not click Install Now yet.<br>
   - Download and install HeidiSQL from the Installation Files.<br>
   - Once HeidiSQL is installed, open the program and create a new session.<br>
   - Make sure the Username is set to root and the Password is Password1.<br>